-< Back to Civil Justice Initiative
+Civil Justice Initiative

-To ensure that the 13 Civil Justice Initiative recommendations achieve this important goal, IAALS and the NCSC—with support from the State Justice Institute—have focused on implementation of the recommendations around the country.
+To ensure that the 13 Civil Justice Initiative recommendations achieve their important goals, IAALS and the NCSC—with support from the State Justice Institute—have focused on implementation of the recommendations around the country.
 Through the Civil Justice Initiative (CJI) Implementation Plan, under the direction of the CJI Steering Committee, IAALS and the NCSC provided education, technical assistance, and practical tools to help state courts implement the Recommendations nationwide.

 Additional Resources: